-&lt;sup>104 About three-fifths of BLM's overall funding for wild horses and burros is used to care for animals off-range.
-For instance, in FY2017 BLM received a total appropriation of \$80.6 million for wild horses and burros; \$47.5 million (59%) was used for off-range care.
+82 About three-fifths of BLM's overall funding for wild horses and burros is used to care for animals off-range.
+For instance, in FY2017 BLM expenditures for wild horse and burro management totaled \$81.5 million, of which \$47.5 million (58%) was used for off-range care.